About Blog Contact Links Vault

 If you’re still trying to pick a “side” between Agile and V-Model, you’ve already lost the plot.

-Here’s how the best QA teams operate in 2025—and why hybrid QA isn’t a compromise.
+Here’s how the best QA teams operate and why hybrid QA isn’t a compromise.
 It’s a weapon.

 What Traditional QA Got Right (and Where It Fails Now)